List of Marvel Comics characters: B: Black Swan (mutant)

+Black Swan (Yabbat Ummon Tarru)

+Yabbat Ummon Tarru is a princess from Earth-1365, born in the Hidden City.
+When she is four years old, her universe is involved in an incursion event with another universe, which would destroy both universes.
+A race of beings called Black Priests invade from the parallel Earth, intent on destroying Earth-1365 to save their own universe.
+Yabbat flees into the Library of Worlds, a waystation of the multiverse, and is taken in by the Black Swans.

+Black Swan comes to Earth-616 when it experiences its first incursion event, intent on destroying Earth in order to save both universes involved in the incursion.
+Black Swan successfully triggers an anti-matter injection device, but accidentally destroys her own universe instead of Earth-616.
+She is then captured by Black Panther and imprisoned underground in Wakanda.
+Black Swan gives the Illuminati the means to stop incursions after they barely succeeded in stopping two previous incursions.

+After Namor is forced to leave the Illuminati, he frees Black Swan, Thanos, Proxima Midnight, Corvus Glaive, and Terrax from prison to form the Cabal and stop further incursions.
+Following the destruction and recreation of the multiverse, Thanos recruits Black Swan into the Black Order.

 Black Tiger

 Black Tiger (Abraham "Abe" Brown) is a martial arts superhero in Marvel Comics.
 The character, created by Steve Englehart and Jim Starlin, first appeared as Abe Brown in Deadly Hands of Kung Fu #1 (April 1974), and as Black Tiger in Deadly Hands of Kung Fu #1 (April 1974).

 Abe Brown is the brother of Hobie Brown (aka the Prowler).
 Abe took up martial arts and befriended fellow martial artists Lin Sun and Bob Diamond.
 Together they found three jade tiger amulets and became the Sons of the Tigers.
 The Sons of Tigers would team up with other heroes such as Spider-Man, Iron Fist and the Human Torch.
 Abe and the Sons of Tigers broke up when Lin and Bob started fighting over a woman, throwing their amulets away in the process.

 Abe later took a vacation and had his suitcase was switched by a mysterious woman named Brillalae.
 The suitcase contained the Black Tiger costume and Abe's plane was hijacked by men who were looking for it.
 The plane crashed, but Abe managed to survive.
 Abe chased one of the hijackers, named Mole, and both ended up being captured by the Bedouins who forced them to fight for the title of Black Dragon.
 Abe defeated Mole and won the costume, becoming Black Tiger.
 Abe was last seen having helped form the Penance Corps.